 We have off-balance sheet arrangements related to financial guarantees provided to the state, bank guarantees issued on behalf of third parties and trade receivables transferred to a factoring company.
-As of December 31, 2022, financial guarantees to the state were for an amount of \in 13.1 million and guarantees issued on behalf of third parties were for an amount of \in 0.9 million.
-In addition, as of December 31, 2022, we transferred \in 49 million in trade receivables to a factoring company; however we have not used this line of credit as of the date of this Annual Report.
+As of December 31, 2023, financial guarantees to the state were for an amount of $\notin$ 13.1 million and guarantees issued on behalf of third parties were for an amount of $\notin$ 2.6 million.
+In addition, as of December 31, 2023, we transferred $\notin$ 55 in trade receivables to a factoring company, of which $\notin$ 5.7 in a maximum of $\notin$ 30 million were drawn.